vKxni/disco.js/Suggestions/README.md

      style="float: left; margin-right: 10px;" />
 If you see something like this, everything worked perfectly.

-The next step is to create some utility, our first command will be called `suggest.js`
+The next step is to create some utility command, our first command will be called `suggest.js`.
 Create a file within your commands folder called `suggest.js`.
 The path would look like this: `src/commands/Suggestion/suggest.js`.